coralproject/talk/docs/source/01-05-pre-launch-checklist.md

 - [ ] Do you have a domain name for Talk?
   - **Recommended**: You should host Talk on a subdomain on your main site (e.g. if your site is mysitefornews.org, you should serve Talk from a subdomain like talk.mysitefornews.org) to avoid issues with third-party cookie sharing.

+- [ ] Do you want to use a CDN to improve performance and reduce load on your Talk servers?

 - [ ] Do you have a MongoDB instance?
   - A MongoDB [Docker instance](/talk/installation-from-docker/) hosted alongside Talk?